-We recognise that all these issues are important to staff and students, and appreciate concerns surrounding them.
-We take them very seriously, and we are listening to staff and students.
+We recognise that all these issues are important to staff and students – we take them very seriously.
 Our aim has been and remains to ensure we offer attractive conditions for work at our university and below outline some of the ways in which this is happening.

 Our practice and intention is to employ staff on permanent contracts wherever possible.